Back to blog

 Consider these pros and cons as you embark on your timeboxing mission.

-Unsurprisingly, the hardest part of timeboxing may well be the front end, where you have to dissect a project and allot time to the different tasks.
+Unsurprisingly, the hardest part of timeboxing may well be the front end, where you dissect a project and allot time to different tasks.
 Here’s an example of how to do this:

 Let’s say you’re working for a company that offers adult education programs, and your project is to write a proposal for a new, six-module training course.